scoutante112/ticketsbot-self-host-guide/README.md

 ```

 As this is just a cache database, you may also choose to stop the bot, delete the `pgcachedata` folder and re-run the bot with the updated `init-cache.sql` file.

+### 4. I can't login to the dashboard.
+Every time I try to login, it loops/redirects me back to the login page

+This issue is caused by the bot not being able to find any servers that you own or have admin for.
+You must first invite the bot into a server and run `/setup auto` in that server.
+Once you've done that, you should be able to login to the dashboard.